alpdk/kotlin_internship/README.md

 2. [Python test dataset](https://huggingface.co/datasets/microsoft/codexglue_method_generation/viewer/default/test)
 3. [Kotlin test dataset](https://huggingface.co/datasets/codkiller0911/kotlin_code)

-First dataset use only '.kt' and '.kts' files from github.
-Both test dataset use only prompt and result information.
-This information will be save as 'input' and 'output'.
+The first dataset includes only '.kt' and '.kts' files from GitHub.
+Both last test datasets consist solely of prompt and result information, which will be saved as 'input' and 'output' respectively.

 ## How error calculation work

-There used Levenshtein distance that will be calculated between model result, that was received, and what it should be.
-After calculation of distance, this value will be divided by sum of length of both results, and added into list.
-In the end there will be chosen median value.
+The Levenshtein distance is utilized to measure the dissimilarity between the model's output and the expected output.
+This distance is calculated, then divided by the sum of the lengths of both results, and added to a list.
+Finally, the median value is selected from this list.

 ## How to use

-For using it you can load it and run on your device, but you should have 24 GB on GPU.
-Second variant is run it on colab with L4 GPU at least.
-After that you can run all cells in order, but third one will ask to upload user access token wtih write rule from HugginFace.
+To use this tool, you can either load and run it on your local device, requiring a minimum of 24 GB of GPU memory, or run it on Google Colab with at least an L4 GPU.
+Afterward, you can execute all cells in order, but the third one will prompt you to upload a user access token with write permissions from Hugging Face.

 ## Results

-As we can see in the graph below, there are no significant changes in the quality of the code.
-Python code become closer on 0.1 to ideal answer, while Kotlin code was going away from it.
-It can be caused by: small epochs count, bad quality off dataset, and lack of an optimizer.
+As depicted in the graph below, there are no significant changes in the quality of the code.
+Python code approaches an ideal answer by 0.1, while Kotlin code diverges from it.
+This discrepancy could be attributed to several factors: a small number of epochs, poor dataset quality, the absence of an optimizer, and bad quality check off code.
+In the future, all the problems mentioned above can be fixed.

 ![Error value from epoch caunt](https://drive.google.com/uc?export=view&id=1OXms8HwE2t7yWNdGkV-mJguGd0wYTAh1)